-Contrary, testing SAS-the Substation Automation Systems, which involves many automation, control and SCADA functionalities, is usually performed manually.
+Contrary, testing the Substation Automation System (SAS), which involves many automation, control and SCADA functionalities, is usually performed manually.
 When looking at the time spent during commissioning, for example, testing the automation and communication system is currently more time consuming than testing the protection functions.
 Automation systems have become increasingly complex and the efforts for testing communication, interlocking logic, and proper operation of all signals transmitted to SCADA systems have grown dramatically.

 In substations, all connection interfaces between IEDs and primary equipment need to be checked as part of the FAT and SAT.
 For hardwired interfaces, as an example, this is usually performed one-by-one in a manual process of "green marking" all interfaces on printed functional and wiring diagrams.
 For testing the implemented logic functions such as command interlockings, many physical inputs need to be forced at the same time, and the logic verified by executing the related control operation.
 For testing the SCADA signaling, an end-to-end check is performed by stimulating the signals directly at the equipment level in the switchyard or by forcing them at the IED's input terminals.
 Additional documentation is typically required, like a spreadsheet with Remote Terminal Unit (RTU) signal and mappings list.

-This process, which is ideally performed during FAT before delivery and installation at site, requires several weeks for a typical substation and involves several experienced control and SCADA engineers.
+This process, which is preferably performed during FAT before delivery and installation at site, requires several weeks for a typical substation and involves several experienced control and SCADA engineers.
 The following hardware, software and technical competencies shall be available for system testing in the factory:

-■ Ideally the entire SAS with all bay IEDs, networking equipment, gateways, HMIs, etc.

-■ A switchgear simulator hardwired to the IEDs (can be simple switches and LED indicators up to sophisticated PLC based simulators)

-Control center simulator supporting the used SCADA protocol (e.g. IEC 60870-5-104, DNP3)

-Network testing and IED specific maintenance tools
+- Ideally the entire SAS with all bay IEDs, networking equipment, gateways, HMIs, etc., - A switchgear simulator hardwired to the IEDs (can be simple switches and LED indicators up to sophisticated PLC based simulators), - Control center simulator supporting the used SCADA protocol (e.g. IEC 60870-5-104, DNP3) - Network testing tools and the IED specific maintenance tools

-Deep knowledge about the implemented vendor products, IEC 61850 and Ethernet networks

-■ Well prepared test plans and documentation (Signal spreadsheet, interlocking logics and other test procedures)
+- Deep knowledge about the implemented vendor products, the IEC 61850 standard and Ethernet networks in general - Well prepared test plans and documentation (Signal spreadsheet, interlocking logics and other test procedures)

-Usually, not all components of the SAS are available at the factory, e.g. in cases where IEDs are part of switchgear deliveries and shipped directly to site without proper system testing.
+Usually, not all components of the SAS are available at the factory, e.g. in cases where IEDs are part of switchgear deliveries and shipped directly to substation site without a proper system test done before.
 In such cases, testing must be exclusively performed on site, with consequences in terms of efforts and costs.

 Practical experience shows that the better the system is tested in the factory, the less problems occur during installation and testing on site, and the more efficient and smooth the project finally is.

-During the testing procedure, bugs and errors in device parameters but sometimes also in the device's firmware are detected and fixed.
+During the testing procedure, bugs and errors in device parameters but sometimes also in the device' firmware are detected and fixed.
 But every update of firmware version and as well as any change of device settings requires at least retesting of the involved function, ideally a retest of the entire system.
 This process is not efficient if manual testing is performed, therefore a new approach towards more automated and efficient system testing is heavily needed.
 Such a solution is available today and based on the SCL concept which is part of the IEC 61850 standard.

-IEC 61850 and the SCL Concept
+2 IEC 61850 and the SCL Concept

 IEC 61850, the international standard for Communication networks and systems for power utility automation, defines not just communication protocols, but also data models for substation equipment.
+Moreover, the standard also specifies a common, vendor independent configuration concept.
+Machine readable configuration information in an XML based standardized format is used in this process - the System Configuration Language (SCL).